huditech/lag-metrics-sample/README.md

 node sender.js
 ```

-You can now observe the lag metrics going up after a few minutes, the alert being fired and the email
-address being sent.

-You can also consume the messages and observe the lag metrics going down again and the alert being sent.
+You know have to consume some messages.
+This causes offset/checkpoint information to be written.

 ```
 node receiver.js
 ```

+Now the lag can be calculated by lag-metrics.
+You can now observe the lag metrics being pulished after a few minutes.
+If the lag is above 100, an alert will be fired and a notification will be sent
+via email.

+NOTE: If no messages have been consumed at all, no lag will be detected.
+The reason for this is
+that if no messages have been consumed, no offset information is available and thus no lag can
+be calculated.